 Mentors and mentees are paired up one-on-one and are free to discuss any goals or challenges the mentee wishes to work toward.
 In addition, supplemental information on everything from the history of ASCLS to how to plan a state meeting is provided to the pairs to further enhance discussion.

-The formal program spans one year and after the program the pairs are welcome to remain in contact.
+The formal program spans one year and after the program the pairs are encouraged to remain in contact.
 Mentors can sign up to be part of the program again and mentees are able to reapply as mentors themselves once they meet the mentor requirements.